NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Victim subbable timing made to match Tsunade
     - Is no longer sub unsafe on hit
 - 5Y is a side switch throw
+- 2Y
-- 2Y is a new throw that bounces the opponent
+    - Is a new throw that bounces the opponent
+    - Unsubbable window added
-- JY added
+- JY
+    - Added
+    - High and Mid crush during air throw
+- SY Cannot substitute out
+- SB
+    - Made a mid (from no hit type)
+    - Can still beat Ukon block
+- SA
+    - Has a new startup animation
+    - Transitions into 4A (can hold and pick side)
+- 5X
+    - Is 2X
+    - Starts moving five frames sooner in super freeze and has an extended activator hitbox
+- 2X
-- 5X has:
+    - Is 5X
     - An improved launch angle to stop resetting the combo against high up opponents
-    - Requires 75% meter, but costs 100%
+    - Costs 75% meter
     - One less super freeze frame
     - Hitbox starts and ends one frame later
     - Elbow hitbox smaller
-- 2X starts moving five frames sooner in super freeze and has an extended activator hitbox
+- 4X
-- 4X is a command grab that puts down into an untechable, unsubbable state
+    - Is a new command grab that puts down into an untechable, unsubbable state
-    - Immune to highs and mids frames 1-9 after super freeze then immune to highs until after the hitbox disappears
-    - Requires and costs 75%
+    - Costs 75% meter
     - 5 + 25 damage
     - Blockable
+    - Immune to highs and mids frames 1-9 after super freeze then immune to highs until after the hitbox disappears
+    - Has 14 frames of blockstun and does not push
+    - Has 10 frames of high/mid crush
+    - Does not give Anko meter
 - RB
     - Replaced with RA
     - Lift increased
+    - Does not lift on block
+    - +2 frames duration on the hitbox
-- RB(B) and RB(A) both face the opponent on the follow up
+- RB(B) faces the opponent on the follow up
+- RB(A)
+    - Faces the opponent on the follow up
+    - Does not turn around if behind the opponent (TODO: Does this cancel out the above?)
 - RA
     - Changed to be a teleport into the air RKnJ position into normal fall
-    - A and B strings added
+    - Has A and B string follow-ups
 - RA has three grabbable frames before the teleport
+- GRKnJ
-- GRKnJ appears slightly further behind the opponent
+    - Appears slightly further behind the opponent
+    - +2 frames duration on the hitbox
+    - Switches sides two frames sooner, but hits on the same time (switches into stand for two frames)
 - 2BB~A transition slowed down by 6 frames

 #### Cosmetic